AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 Session store data remains on the client.
 The Client Context does not write data back to the server.
 To send data to the server, use a form or develop custom JavaScript.

 Each session store is a collection of property-value pairs.
-The session store represents a collection of data (of any kind), the conceptual meaning of which can be decided by the designer and/or developer.
+The session store represents a collection of data (of any kind), the conceptual meaning of which can be decided by the designer, or developer, or both.
 The following example JavaScript code defines an object that represents the profile data that session store might contain:

 ```
 {